New mom? Don’t let blue be your colour!

 You can start your massage sessions as soon as you feel comfortable, most of the time, it is recommended within the first 40 days after birth.
 Just remember that some cases need to talk to their GP first.

 Postpartum massage has many benefits for moms.
 A study made in 2016 showed that moms who received a massage the next day after delivering reduced stress and anxiety in a significant way.
 Think about what a postpartum massage can do for you!
-So, Why don´t you start yours?
-Remember that at Perea Clinic you have the best team that will create a massage treatment according to your needs.
+So, Why don’t you start yours?

 We are always happy to help.